semantic-release-plus/semantic-release-plus/packages/srp/docs/usage/workflow-configuration.md

 # Workflow configuration

-**semantic-release** allow to manage and automate complex release workflow, based on multiple Git branches and distribution channels.
+**semantic-release-plus** allow to manage and automate complex release workflow, based on multiple Git branches and distribution channels.
 This allow to:

 - Distribute certain releases to a particular group of users via distribution channels
 - Manage the availability of releases on distribution channels via branches merge